 We can see you by online appointment.
 It is possible to have appointments with us for Nutrition, Restore Yoga and Acupressure, all online, just get in touch.

-Caroline then shows you how you can find a route out of Fibromyalgia using this information.
-She teaches you a new acupressure system that you can use at home, using the same points she uses here in our clinic to help people with Fibromyalgia.
+Caroline shows you how you can find a route out of Fibromyalgia using this information.
+She also teaches you a new acupressure system that you can use at home, using the same points she uses here in our clinic to help people with Fibromyalgia.